Posts may contain affiliate links that help enable me to continue to provide you with free recipes. Please see my Privacy Policy for further details.

-Whether you’re a novice or experienced bread baker, No-Knead bread is the easiest and one of the tastiest bread you’ll ever make!
-Just dump in a bowl, mix, and let it rest overnight, and dump into a dutch oven the next day to bake!
+Whether you’re a novice or an experienced bread baker, No-Knead bread is the easiest and one of the tastiest bread you’ll ever make!
+Just dump it in a bowl, mix, and let it rest overnight, and dump it into a Dutch oven the next day to bake!
 Easy, peasy, delicious!

 So we all know that I love, no… I LOOOOOOOOOOOOOOOVE bread in like a big way.
 However, I try not to eat a lot of it because it does tend to settle directly on my thighs.
 I truly think it just bypasses my mouth and goes directly to my stomach and thighs to rest like forever.
 LOL Honestly, I think it’s a ‘winter’ thing for me as typically in the warmer weather I want nothing to do with it.
 Don’t get me wrong, I love it but the last thing I want on a hot summer night is warm bread.
 However, there’s something about bread being comforting on a cold winter night.